MellowYarker/CryptoNotifier/README.md

 ### A Quick Example
-1. If coming from **set up** type `cd ../` in terminal then go to step 2
+1. If coming from **set up** type `cd ../` in the terminal then go to step 2
 * **OTHERWISE**
-1. Open terminal and navigate to the *CryptoNotifier-master* directory.
+1. Open a terminal and navigate to the *CryptoNotifier-master* directory.

 2. Type `python3 main.py`

-3. There should be notifications for bitcoin and litecoin (you can change these).
+3. There should be notifications for bitcoin and litecoin (you can change these below).